-Year end \$b
+Year end \$ b

-30 June 2006 28.578

 30 June 2007 38.587

 30 June 2008 34.214

+30 June 2009 28.848

 In the 2007 financial year, the Pooled Fund grew strongly as a result of significant transfers from the GGLMF and strong investment results.
-In the 2008 financial year, investment returns were very poor, due mainly to world financial market reaction to the US sub-prime mortgage market collapse, which resulted in a loss to the Fund.
-It is expected that market volatility will continue during the 2009 financial year.
+In the 2008 financial year, investment returns were poor, due mainly to world financial market reaction to the US sub-prime mortgage market collapse which resulted in a negative return for the Fund.
+The financial crisis continued to deepen in the first three quarters of the 2009 financial year resulting in continued volatility and negative returns.
+While investment returns improved in the final quarter of the 2009 financial year, the Pooled Fund recorded a negative return for the year overall.
+In addition to movements from investment returns, changes in the Net Asset Value reflect net outflows from contributions and benefit payments.